UCL-ARC/rred-reports/src/rred_reports/reports/README.md

 - Copy the masterfile export from the Data Safe Haven `MFT Outbound/ReadingRecoveryEvalDB/` to the repo's `input/processed/{year}` so that it matches the settings in [report_config.toml](report_config.toml).
+  - Update this file and make a PR if the current year doesn't exist in the config.
 - Copy the dispatch list to `input/dispatch_lists` so that it matches the settings in [report_config.toml](report_config.toml).
 - Close Microsoft Word if its open (as Word is opened during PDF writing).